-Basketball Offense - Attacking the Triangle-and-2 DefenseFrom the Coach’s Clipboard Basketball Playbook, @ http://www.coachesclipboard.net
+Basketball Offense - Attacking the Triangle-and-2 DefenseFrom the Coach’s Clipboard Basketball Playbook

-The three inside defenders are much like man-to-man helpside defenders, and they are playing man-to-man on the perimeter.
+The three inside defenders are much like man-to-man helpside defenders.
 If you have a good man-to-man offense, like the "Read and React" or some other good motion offense, you can probably just run that without any major changes.
-Or you might consider this offense below.
+Or you might consider the offense below.
 It's very similar to our "Runner" offense, that is used to attack 1-2-2 and 1-3-1 zone defenses.

-In diagram A below, the defense is in a triangle zone inside and are playing your two best perimeter scorers O2 and O3 man-to-man.
-We're going to attack this from the baseline.
+The defense is in a triangle zone inside (diagram A) and are playing our two best perimeter scorers O2 and O3 man-to-man.
+We attack this from the baseline.
 O1 passes to O3 and cuts through to the right corner.
 O3 passes to O2, and O2 passes to O1 in the corner (diagram B).
-O1 could shoot this 3-point shot.
+O1 could shoot the 3-point shot.
 If he/she is a decent shooter, X4 will have to come out to defend.
 O4 cross-screens X5 and O5 cuts ball-side for the pass from O1 and a lay-up (diagram C).
 It's possible that the X1 defender may have dropped down here, but it's still usually a mis-match with our bigger, stronger O4 against X1.

 If nothing develops, O1 passes back out to O3 and runs the baseline to the right corner (diagram G).
 O3 passes to O2.
-Diagram H shows a great option.
-If O1 has made a couple shots from the corner, the defense will run out quickly on our "runner" O1... so a pass-fake to O1 followed by a quick pass directly from O2 to O4 is often open for a lay-up.
-This is something O2 and O3 are always looking for... they read the outside low defender.
+Diagram H shows a good option.
+If O1 has made a couple shots from the corner, the defense will close-out quickly on our "runner" O1 - so a pass-fake to O1 followed by a quick pass directly from O2 to O4 is often open for a lay-up.
+This is something O2 and O3 are always looking for - they read the outside low defender.
 If the defender runs out, look for the quick pass inside.
-If the defenders stays in, pass to the corner.
+If the defender stays in, pass to the corner.
 A lob to the opposite block might be there as well (diagram I).

 This offense stretches the defense down to the baseline.
 Before long the X1 middle defender will be dropping down to help inside.
 Now your scorers O2 and O3 can look to breakdown their defenders and penetrate for their own scoring opportunities.